Freshman guard Lorenzo Brown once again stuffed the stat sheet for the Wolfpack.

 PLAYER OF THE GAME - NORTH CAROLINA

-Sophomore forward John Henson was a difference maker for the Tar Heels and a major reason why the Tar Heels dominated the paint.
+Sophomore forward John Henson was a difference maker for the Tar Heels and the biggest reason North Carolina won the battle in the paint.

-Henson's 16 rebounds were one less than the 17 Richard Howell, C.J.
-Leslie, and Tracy Smith combined to total.
-His seven blocks were three more than State's entire team totaled.
+Henson's 15 rebounds were impressive, especially the 11 on the defensive end.
+His six blocks were two more than State's entire team totaled.
 He was a presence on both ends and had his best game of the season.

 STAT OF THE GAME

 +14.
-North Carolina held a 53-39 advantage in rebounding, with the Tar Heels snatching a staggering 20 offensive rebounds.
-NC State had problems all game rebounding against Henson and the Heels.
+North Carolina held a 20-6 advantage in second-chance points, with the Tar Heels grabbing a staggering 19 offensive rebounds.
+The Heels would outrebound State by 14, and it was really noticeable on the offensive end.

-With the Pack shooting just 37% from the field, they needed to produce more second-chance points than they were capable of, and credit goes to North Carolina for keeping them off the glass.
+With the Pack shooting just 43% from the field, they needed to produce more second-chance points than they were capable of, and credit goes to North Carolina for keeping them off the glass while boarding and converting their own misses themselves.

 PLAY OF THE GAME

-NC State (12-9, 2-5 ACC) must try and find some confidence with Virginia Tech coming to the RBC Center.
+NC State (14-13, 4-9 ACC) must try and find some confidence with Georgia Tech coming to the RBC Center on Saturday.

-Tip-off for NC State and Virginia Tech is set for 7:00 on Wednesday in Raleigh.
-The game will be televised on ESPN2.
+Tip-off for NC State and Georgia Tech is set for 2:00 on Saturday in Raleigh.
+The game will be televised on the ACC Network.